Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 LVM pvcreate

-1. Save the volume group names to variables:
+1. Save the volume group name in a variable:

 export LVM_VOLUME_GROUP="lvmlmde"